Study in Canada

 Health Services in Russia for International Students: What You Need to Know

-If you are planning to study in a Russian higher educational institution (HEI), you must first prepare your finances for living expenses, as well as health insurance.
+If you are planning to study in a Russian higher educational institution (HEI), you must first prepare your finances for living expenses, as well as student health insurance.
 Health services in Russia are free for its citizens, but not to foreign nationals.
 Thus, international students must have an insurance policy.

 Read on to learn more about the health services in Russia, especially for international students.